 13U and up will use a size 5 soccer ball.

-The Spring 2025 recreational leagues, the registration fees are:
+The spring Spring 2023 2025 recreational leagues, the registration fees are:

-You can choose what to wear to practice – just bring your cleats and socks that can hold your shin guards.
+You can choose what to wear to practice – just bring your cleats and shin guards under your socks.
 Your team jersey and socks are only for games.

 Practice checklist:

-Practices for the spring 2025 seasons are expected to begin in February.
+Practices for the fall 2025 seasons are expected to begin in late August.

 We try to schedule most of the games on Saturdays.
 Occasionally, there are weeknight games.
 If there is inclement weather that causes a game to be missed, then sometimes the make-up game will be rescheduled during the weeknight.